X

 |---|---|---|

-Simvastatin evening — why, and what happens if I take it in the morning?
-The answer is pharmacologically precise: the liver produces most of its cholesterol at night, and HMG-CoA reductase peaks in the late evening hours.
+Simvastatin in the evening why – and what happens if I take it in the morning?
+The answer is pharmacologically precise: the liver produces the bulk of the cholesterol at night, HMG-CoA reductase has its peak in the late evening hours.
 Simvastatin has a half-life of 1–3 hours.
-Anyone who takes it in the morning has barely any active substance in the blood by evening — precisely when it is needed.
-The loss of efficacy from morning intake is clinically measurable.
-Atorvastatin and rosuvastatin (long half-life) do not have this problem.
+Anyone who takes it in the morning has hardly any active substance in the blood in the evening – exactly when it is needed.
+The loss of effect through a morning intake is clinically measurable.
+Atorvastatin and rosuvastatin (a long half-life) do not have this problem.

-Simvastatin amlodipine maximum dose — why only 20 mg?
-Amlodipine inhibits CYP3A4 — the enzyme that metabolises simvastatin in the liver.
-With simvastatin levels 80% higher, the risk of muscle damage (myopathy, rhabdomyolysis) rises substantially.
-The MHRA and FDA issued an explicit warning in 2011 setting a maximum of 20 mg under amlodipine.
-If stronger LDL reduction is needed: discuss switching to atorvastatin or rosuvastatin.
+Simvastatin amlodipine maximum dose – why only 20 mg?
+Amlodipine inhibits CYP3A4 – the enzyme that breaks down simvastatin in the liver.
+With an 80% higher simvastatin level, the risk of muscle damage (myopathy, rhabdomyolysis) rises considerably.
+The FDA explicitly warned of this in 2011 and set an upper limit of 20 mg on amlodipine.
+Anyone who needs a stronger LDL reduction: discuss a switch to atorvastatin or rosuvastatin.

-Simvastatin muscle pain dangerous — should I stop immediately?
-Not necessarily and not without measuring CK first.
-See the doctor and have CK measured.
-With normal CK: muscle pain is probably not myopathy (possibly nocebo effect).
-Options: switch to different statin, dose reduction, intermittent dosing.
-With strongly elevated CK (more than 10-fold): stop immediately.
-With suspected rhabdomyolysis (dark brown urine): go to A&E.
+Simvastatin muscle pain dangerous – do I have to stop at once?
+Not necessarily and not without a CK measurement.
+First go to the doctor and have the CK value measured.
+With a normal CK: the muscle pain is probably not a myopathy (possibly a nocebo effect).
+Options: a switch to another statin, a dose reduction, an intermittent intake.
+With a strongly raised CK (over 10-fold): stop at once.
+With suspected rhabdomyolysis (dark brown urine): the emergency department.

-Simvastatin 80 mg not recommended — why?
-The SEARCH trial showed a substantially elevated myopathy risk at 80 mg simvastatin.
-The MHRA and FDA have recommended since 2011: no new starts at 80 mg.
-Patients already stably on 80 mg for over a year may continue.
-For all others: if 40 mg is insufficient, switching to atorvastatin (stronger LDL reduction, safer) is the right decision.
+Simvastatin 80 mg banned – why does that apply?
+The SEARCH study showed a markedly increased myopathy risk on 80 mg simvastatin.
+The FDA has recommended since 2011: no new starts on 80 mg.
+Patients who have already been stable on 80 mg without problems for over a year can stay on it.
+For everyone else: when 40 mg is not enough, the switch to atorvastatin (a stronger LDL reduction, safer) is the right decision.

-Grapefruit simvastatin — which fruits are affected?
-Only grapefruit and pomelo — not other citrus fruits.
-Grapefruit juice inhibits intestinal CYP3A4 and substantially raises simvastatin bioavailability.
-Oranges, lemons, limes, mandarins, and clementines are all safe.
-A time gap between grapefruit and simvastatin barely helps — the CYP3A4 inhibitory effect persists for up to 24 hours.
-With simvastatin: avoid grapefruit and pomelo entirely.
+Grapefruit simvastatin – which fruits are affected?
+Only grapefruit and pomelo – not other citrus fruits.
+Grapefruit juice inhibits CYP3A4 in the gut and considerably increases the bioavailability of simvastatin.
+Oranges, lemons, limes, mandarins, and clementines are harmless.
+A time gap hardly helps either – the CYP3A4 inhibiting effect lasts up to 24 hours.
+With simvastatin, therefore: avoid grapefruit and pomelo completely.